cyberbono3/swifft/README.md

 // Inherent method on State
 state.compress(&key, &block);

-// Or via the `Compressor` trait on Key key.compress(&mut state, &block);
+// Or via the inherent method on Key key.compress(&mut state, &block);
 ```